Encouraging exercise in the hospital

 Johan likes to think along!

-In fact, the opposite is true: meals are typically served at the bedside, examinations are often conducted while patients remain in wheelchairs or beds, and the rooms and corridors have a sterile, inactive layout.
-To address this, MCL Innovation decided to develop an intervention aimed at creating a more “active hospital.”
-Team 8D was enlisted to assist with concept development and implementation.
+Indeed, the opposite is true: meals are usually served at the bedside, examinations are often performed while patients remain seated in wheelchairs or beds, and the rooms and corridors have a sterile, inactive décor.
+To address this, MCL Innovation decided to develop an intervention aimed at creating an “exercise hospital.
+Team 8D was brought in to help with concept development and implementation.

 Approach

 Johan van der Meulen (8D Games) led a brainstorming session to establish the practical frameworks for the intervention.
-During this session, all strict design requirements were defined, including adaptability, varying levels and integration within existing infrastructures.
-Key outcomes highlighted the need for the intervention to be scalable and adaptable, as well as suitable for patients with diverse levels of exertion and mobility capabilities.
+During this session, all strict design requirements were defined, such as adaptability, different levels and integration within existing infrastructures.
+Key outcomes: the intervention had to be scalable and adaptable – as well as suitable for patients with various exercise levels and mobility abilities.

-The advantage of this type of route is that healthcare professionals can recommend a specific path tailored to each patient’s exercise needs and abilities.
-One day, a patient might perform three exercises; on another day, they might complete six, or follow a specific sequence that promotes recovery.
-The “museum-like content,” featuring texts and historical images, stimulates curiosity and enhances mental well-being.
-This approach ensures there is always something engaging for patients to experience in the hospital!
+The advantage of this type of route is that healthcare professionals can always recommend a specific route that matches the patient’s exercise needs and abilities.
+For example, the patient may perform three exercises one day, six the next, or follow a particular sequence that is conducive to their recovery.
+The “museum content” stimulates curiosity and contributes to mental well-being.
+There is also something to do in the hospital!

 Results

-The project is currently in the implementation phase.
-The next step is to strengthen support among healthcare providers and volunteers.
-Team 8D is working with the project initiators and frontline staff to determine what they need to integrate the route into their daily practice.
-This is not something we can decide for them; it must come from the ground up.
-This involvement and dialogue are crucial to ensuring that the experience route gains traction with patients, just as it did during the development of the prototype.
+The project is in the implementation phase.
+The next step is to strengthen support among caregivers and volunteers.
+8D works with the project initiators and the people at the bedside to explore what they need to embed the pathway in their daily practice.
+We cannot come up with this for them; it has to come from the shop floor.
+That involvement and dialogue is crucial to ensuring that the experience route actually comes to the attention of patients, just as it did during the development of the prototype.

-The intervention will soon be piloted in the cardiology department of the MCL.
-If successful, the intention is to expand the concept to other departments—or, if there is interest, to other hospitals!
+The intervention will soon be implemented as a pilot in the cardiology department at MCL.
+If successful, the plan is to roll out the concept in other departments-or, if interested, in other hospitals!

 Abonneer je op onze nieuwsbrief